Details

 The production as rough as the relationship between Wu Suo Wei and Chi Cheng.

-Why of why did they not keep it short and simple?
-You truly do not have to adapt everything that is in the novel plot line.
+Why, oh why did they not keep it short and simple?
+You truly do not have to adapt everything that is in the novel.
 You can in fact just pick one aspect and make it happen.
-We had so much going on, but somehow nothing really was happening.
+We had so much going on, but somehow nothing was really happening.

 Revenge Wu Suo Wei planned, Chi Cheng family drama, whatever was going on between Chi Cheng and Cheng Yu, second leads romance, Yue Yue and whatever she was doing, the snake business, the art business, Wang Shuo and his drama, Wang Shuo’s bro who was there to look hot, make Chi Cheng jealous and make us hope they would develop his not so bro like relationship with Wang Shuo, Wu Suo Wei’s mother’s health issues… I am sure I am missing some other side plots.